twolfson/twolfson.com/articles/startup-time-investing.md

 I also called this velocity in original summary?

 I guess there is an implication that you also don't want to run too fast in a given direction?

+---

+Programmers: This includes operational tasks like deployments

+---

+TODO.
+Read old post for repetition

+---

+Maybe categorization or characterization of tasks
+Bug reports fit neither mode since it's about people

+Prob no good system for all tasks
+More of a framework for orienting

+---

+Arrows are important because they represent velocity

+---

+Did not cover handling blocking tasks.
+Maybe worth an online mention then longer call-out at bottom

+---

+Focus on just product eng tasks
+So operational, features, and bugs

+---

+2x2 matrix layout, technically better communication but feels lacking for tension and very reductive of nuance that they each get invested in their own way